5G-I3/IEEE-Access-6LoWPAN-2021/scripts/plots-ff/README.md

-# Scripts to process and plot experiment results
+# Scripts to process and plot experiment results for Section IV

 ## Overview

-The scripts in this directory serve the processing and plotting of the experiment results
+The scripts in this directory serve the processing and plotting of the experiment results as described in Section IV.
+COMPARISON OF FRAGMENT FORWARDING METHODS.

 `parse_results.py` transform the logs from the [experiment runs](../experiment_ctrl) into easier to work with CSV files.

-`plot_results.py` then takes these CSV files and generates the plots you can see in the paper from them.
+`plot_results.py` then takes these CSV files and generates a number of plots you can see in the paper from them.

+`plot_lat.py` to plot the 3D CDFs for the latencies as seen in the paper.

+`plot_pdr.py` to generate a heatmap of the PDRs.

+`plot_pdr2.py` to generate the PDR plots seen in the paper.

 ## Requirements
 The scripts assume they are run with Python 3.